micrometer-metrics/micrometer/CONTRIBUTING.md

 The Micrometer source code is hosted on GitHub at https://github.com/micrometer-metrics/micrometer.
 You can use a Git client to clone the source code to your local machine.

+If you intend to build the source using the provided build configuration, make sure you fetch git tags information because this is used by some of our build plugins.

 ## Building

 Micrometer targets Java 8 but requires JDK 11 or later to build.